 This is also an amazing clean-out-the-fridge meal!
 It’s best to avoid vegetables in the Brassica family like broccoli, cabbage, and cauliflower as they may make your broth bitter, but any other veggies you have on hand can be added right to this soup!

-Green tip: Use this soup as a clean out the fridge meal.
+Pro tip: Use this soup as a clean out the fridge meal.
 Use up veggies in your fridge and blend them right into the soup.
 Just avoid broccoli, cabbage, and cauliflower as they may make the soup bitter, all other veggies are fair game!

 In this recipe, you’ll learn how to make a nutritious and tasty veggie-packed broth by blending the vegetables into a puree and adding it back to the broth.
 You’ll also learn about pastina and my best tips for serving and storing vegetarian pastina soup!

-Vegetable Pastina Soup Ingredients
+Vegetable Pastina Soup Ingredient Highlights

 Veggie Pastina Soup Tips and Tricks